To Write Love on Her Arms: History

 In addition to the story, T-shirts were printed and sold in Orlando to fund Yohe's treatment, and a MySpace page was created to serve as home-base for the project.
 Bands such as Anberlin and Switchfoot showed their support and began wearing TWLOHA T-shirts, and the TWLOHA MySpace and Facebook pages began to receive messages and comments from young people struggling with the same issues that Yohe had faced.
 What began as an attempt to help one person in Orlando quickly generated wide interest — as of 2011, TWLOHA had responded to over 200,000 messages from over 100 countries and invested over $2,200,000 directly into treatment and recovery.

 On the FAQ of TWLOHA's official website, it was previously stated that Yohe has completed rehab and will have to fight her addiction for the rest of her life.
 Yohe published a collection of journals in a book titled Purpose for the Pain.
 Yohe's story, and the organization's story, has also been turned to a major motion picture titled To Write Love on Her Arms.
 Yohe was portrayed by actress Kat Dennings, and Chad Michael Murray portrayed Tworkowski.
 Actors Corbin Bleu and Rupert Friend also starred in the film.
 In 2015, Tworkowski published a book titled, If You Feel Too Much, a collection of short stories including "To Write Love On Her Arms."
-An expanded, hardcover editon was published the following year.
+An expanded, hardcover edition was published the following year.

 TWLOHA began operating as a non-profit organization in October 2006 under the umbrella of Fireproof Ministries.
 It became an independent organization in 2007, and it was granted 501(c)(3) tax-exempt status by the IRS on March 6, 2009, with an effective date of August 28, 2007.
 The TWLOHA team is made up of under 20 full-time staff members and a rotating group of interns.
 The organization's offices were originally stationed in Cocoa, Florida, until 2011 when they moved to downtown Melbourne.

 Tworkowski stepped down as Executive Director of TWLOHA in 2017 and is no longer an employee of the organization.
 He remained an independent contractor until 2021, with Lindsay Kolsch and Jessica Haley serving as Co-Executive Directors.
 On July 7, 2021, Tworkowski announced that he was leaving the organization completely to begin working on other projects.
 As of 2025, Jessica Haley is no longer listed as a Co-Executive Director on the TWLOHA website, leaving Lindsay Kolsch as TWLOHA's sole Executive Director.